-We all know that AdWords is a proven online marketing tool for eCommerce sites that can instantly drive potential customers to your site, but there’s much more to a successful campaign.
+We all know that Ads is a proven online marketing tool for eCommerce sites that can instantly drive potential customers to your site, but there’s much more to a successful campaign.
 The key is to plan and develop cost-effective strategies.
-First let’s take a look at the structure of an AdWords account for an eCommerce site…
+First let’s take a look at the structure of an Ads account for an eCommerce site…

 • You can have multiple campaigns in your account.